 What We Do Know About Fasting

 The good news is that most of the benefits of extended fasting can be achieved by dialling in your daily meal routine (with nutrient-dense food when you do eat) to ensure a long-term energy deficit that leads to more optimal body composition.

-Regular bursts of autophagy followed by nutrient dense refeeding are much more likely to be beneficial than a few multi-day fasts followed by energy-dense, nutrient-poor binging (which can be exacerbated by a belief that fat is a free food because it will keep your insulin levels low).
+Regular bursts of fasting, followed by nutrient dense refeeding, are much more likely to be beneficial than a few multi-day fasts followed by energy-dense, nutrient-poor binging (which can be exacerbated by a belief that fat is a free food because it will keep your insulin levels low).

 While there is plenty of talk about the benefits of fasting for autophagy, cancer and Alzheimer’s, there is very little data in humans to validate the theoretical benefits.
 What we do know is that all of these conditions are vastly improved by achieving and maintaining more optimal body composition.

-As shown in the chart below, the relative risk of a range of cancers increases with increasing BMI (from Quantitative association between body mass index and the risk of cancer: A global Meta-analysis of prospective cohort studies: Obesity and cancer risk).
+As shown in the chart below, the relative risk of a range of cancers increases with increasing BMI (according to the Quantitative association between body mass index and the risk of cancer: A global Meta-analysis of prospective cohort studies: Obesity and cancer risk).

-To age well, as well as not being overfat, you also want to be as strong and resilient as you can be.
-We cannot apply theories from worms and yeast to free-living humans who need to be as strong as they can be as they age to maximise immunity, cognitive function and reduce the risk that they will fall and break a hip and then never make it out of the hospital system.
+To age well, as well as not be overfat, you also want to be as robust and resilient as you can be.
+We cannot apply theories from worms and yeast to free-living humans who need to be as strong as they can be as they age to maximise immunity, cognitive function and reduce the risk they will fall and break a hip and then never make it out of the hospital system.

-Many people wonder, ‘how many days should I fast for?’
-However, what you really need to know is, ‘how can I optimise my normal eating to ensure that I am moving towards a more optimal body composition and staying below my Personal Fat Threshold?’
+Many people wonder, ‘How many days should I fast for?’
+However, what you really need to know is, ‘How can I optimise my normal eating to ensure I am moving towards a more optimal body composition and staying below my Personal Fat Threshold?’